Biscoitinhoo/biscoitinhoo.github.io/_posts/2022-04-28-bananas-are-op.md

 ![alt text](/images/2022-04-28-bananas-are-op/banana.png)

 First, the Banana peel protect the fruit.
 Besides protecting it, the peel contains NUTRIENTS!!!
 There is literally no downside - at least as far as I know.
 I never ate the peel and I don't know if I want to, but just the fact that Banana's shield contains nutrients is an incredible thing.
-Second, the shape of a peeled banana is satisfying to look at.
+Second, the shape of a peeled Banana is satisfying to look at.
 When you're eating something beautiful, you naturally want more of that food.
 That's the case of Bananas.

 ![alt text](/images/2022-04-28-bananas-are-op/peeled_banana.png)

-Third, you can barely feel Bananas seeds.
-I don't like eating Apple seeds, for example, but I see no problem eating a Banana seed.
-Also a really good design point.

 ## Bananas are tasty

-Genuine question: Is there someone in this life that doesn't like bananas taste?
+Genuine question: Is there someone in this life that doesn't like Bananas taste?
 Someone that says: "Oh, well, I don't like the sweet of Bananas.
 I prefer Apples!".
 Honestly, I don't think so.
 Bananas taste are just incredible, everything is balanced.
 That means that you can eat something healthy and that is tasty.
 Again, another incredible point from Bananas.

 ## Bananas can be used as fertilizer

 Simply amazing.
 Can you understand that?
-You eat the banana but you still got the peel.
+You eat the Banana but you still got the peel.
 You don't need to necessarily throw it away in a trash, you can just throw it around plants.
-There are better ways to use banana peel as fertilizer, but this will not harm the environment. +10 points for Bananas.
+There are better ways to use Banana peel as fertilizer, but this will not harm the environment. +10 points for Bananas.

 ## Banana is synonymous of chimpanzees, the smarter animal before us.